 There are several ways to make decarboxylation happen, but heat is the most common.
 When heat is applied to THCa, for example, it becomes THC.
 The latter is the cannabinoid that interacts with your endocannabinoid system.

-Cannabis products like oil, on the other hand, must be decarboxylated before they reach the consumer as these are being taken orally right from the package.
+Cannabis products like oil, on the other hand, must be decarboxylated before they reach the consumer.
+As patients consume these products orally right from the package.

-For edibles and oils to be effective, they must be able to be absorbed through the digestive process.
+For edibles and oils to be effective, they must absorb into the bloodstream during or after the digestive process.
 So if a cannabis company wants to offer edible or oil-based products, they have to do their decarboxylation work up front.
 And, while some decarboxylation happens naturally over time, the best method is still through heat.

 This process of slow carboxylation is more subtle.
 Various methods are under patent, but most use low heat over a long period of time to preserve other parts of cannabis, such as terpenes, while still decarboxylating the cannabinoids.

-Cannabis-based medicine needs to be subjected to the same rigors of rules and regulations that other medically potent medicines face.
-Patients who take cannabis oil should be guaranteed that they will received the same dose and the same effectiveness every time they use it.
+Cannabis-based medicine needs the same rigors of rules and regulations that other medically potent medicines face.
+Patients who take cannabis oil should have the guarantee that they will receive the same dose and the same effectiveness every time they consume it.
 That’s how medicine works to our advantage.